abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 4. Command output and file manipulation with **sed**, **awk** and **grep** <a name="sed_awk_grep"></a>

-Any text can be parsed, filtered, modifed programmatically, etc., directly whether it is command output, or sitting in some physical file, with the three great commands: **grep**, **awk** and **sed**.
+Any text can be parsed, filtered, modified programmatically, etc., directly whether it is command output, or sitting in some physical file, with the three great commands: **grep**, **awk** and **sed**.
 Combining functionalities of all three of them, gives you a lot of power with programmatic text manipulation.
 Their usage is best learned from concrete examples.

 The command **grep** ('Globally search a Regular Expression and Print') is used to filter out from the command output or from the physical file the lines containing the certain pattern.